emrecih19/dev-emre-analytics-lab/README.md

 * All four signals are denied by default.
 * Relevant signals update after explicit user consent.
 * Consent preferences persist across subsequent navigation.
 * Google measurement tags are gated according to the configured Basic Mode architecture.

-The CookieYes configuration also includes:

-* `ads_data_redaction`
-* `url_passthrough`

 These are supplementary privacy and measurement controls.
 They do not replace explicit consent or guarantee complete attribution preservation.